 If you are taken ill whilst on leave, you must comply with the instructions that will be found on the back of Form 295 (Leave form).

 SICKNESS.

-A healthy man is worth twenty sick me and a sick man is not worth the bed space to occupies.
-We can help ourselves a great dec and thus reveals being sick Don't over-indulge, and be moderate in all our habits.
-Should you feel ill, report sick at our Gargle NIGHT and MORNING.
-Should you contract Venereal Disease, certain to be apparent later.
-Many a fine man has been ruined because he has been ashamed or frightened to report to the THINK THESE THINGS OVER AND OF PEDING OTHE DACON Only on exceptional compassionate grounds will trainees be granted permission to live out of camp and draw the higher rate ration allowance SMOKING Airmen are allowed to smoke in the barrack huts and N.A.A.F.L., but not in the dining- SPORT.
+A healthy man is worth twenty sick men, and a sick man is not worth the bed space he occupies.
+We can help ourselves a great deal, and thus prevent being sick.

+Should you feel ill, report sick at once.

+Gargle NIGHT and MORNING.

+certain to be apparent later.
+Many a fine man has been ruined because he has been ashamed or frightened to report to the Medical Officer.

+THINK THESE THINGS OVER AND

+SLEEPING-OUT PASSES.

+Only on exceptional compassionate grounds will trainess be granted permission to live out of camp and draw the higher rate ration allowance.

+SMOKING

+Airmen are allowed to smoke in the barrack huts and N.A.A.F.I., but not in the dining-

+POPT

-Facilities exist, on most stations, for practically all games and airmen are encorraged to make use of these facilities as often as possible.
-HEALTHY SPORT MAKES HEALTH MEN.
+Facilities exist, on most stations, for practically all games and airmen are encouraged to make use of these facilities as often as possible.

+HEALTHY SUPPLY MAKES HEALTHY

+MEN.
 YOU MUST KEEP FIT.

+TRAINING.

-TRAINING When you are under training, don't be afraid to ask questions of your instructors on any points about which you are doubtful.
+When you are under training, don't be afraid to ask questions of your instructors on any points about which you are doubtful.
 The instructors want to help you to do your best.
-The better you do in your passing-out tests So don't remain in doubt.
+The better you do in your passing-out tests, the more credit it is to the instructors as well as to yourself.
+So don't remain in doubt.
 Get your problems cleared away as they occur.

+Notes at lectures, etc., should be taken as fully as possible-then learn your notes.

+WORK

-Notes at lectures, etc., should be taken as WORK Do all your work cheerfully, and as well and as thoroughly as you possibly can.
-Whatever you are called upon to do, There is a good reason behind everything you may have to do.
-Have one object always in view: to make You are now at the beginning of you Service career; START RIGHT.
-No doubt, you will meet difficulties an disappointments as well as dangers.
+Do all your work cheerfully, and as well and as thoroughly as you possibly can.
+Whatever you are called upon to do, DON'T DEVELOP INTO A "GROUSER."

+you may have to do.

+Have one object always in view: to maly yourself the best airman in the Unit.

+You are now at the beginning of you

+Service career; START RIGHT.

+No doubt, you will meet difficulties and disappointments as well as dangers.

-But don't waste breath bemoaning fate save it to tackle the job.
+But don't waste breath bemoaning fate;

-You will find the compadeship of the Roys to will me the commandeship of the Royal tir Force a priceless possession.
+You will find the comradeship of the Royal iir Force a priceless possession.

 Be worthy of your comrades.
-Be a credit o yourself and to the splendid Service of And finally :- GOOD LUCK, and a sate return as soon as may be, to your ordinary life.
+Be a credit

+yourself and to the splendid Service of hich you are a member.

+And finall

+asy be, to your ordinary life.